Halloween without ’scary’ chemicals

 Choose the ’good’ makeup

-”The many ’green’ products show that unwanted chemicals are not necessary.
+”The many ’A’ products show that unwanted chemicals are not necessary.
 This is a strong signal to the producers, saying that they can and should take out the problematic chemicals.
 As long as the regulation does not cover endocrine disrupters, we should avoid any exposure as consumers, and luckily the test shows that it is possible,” says Claus Jørgensen.

 Facts about the test